The silver tabby British Shorthair is a very stylish creature. Discover the variety of silver tabby patterns.

 The silver tabby British Shorthair cat is a very stylish creature indeed….a high fashion cat!
 British Shorthairs come in many colours, and the silver tabby British Shorthair cat is a very interesting mix of colour genetics.

-*We have classic silver tabby and spotty kittens available soon*
+*We have classic silver tabby and spotty kittens available in 2020*

 There are 4 types of silver tabby British Shorthair: